vuestorefront/vue-storefront/docs/guide/upgrade-notes/README.md

 [Here](https://github.com/DivanteLtd/vue-storefront/commit/cc17b5bfa43a9510815aea14dce8bafac382bc7f) you can find detailed information (as a upgrade commit with notes) about what needs to be changed in theme to support VS 1.6.

 #### Global changes
 - Notifications are now based on Vuex Store instead of Event Bus.
+We've also pulled hardcoded notifications from core to theme

 Change in every component:
 ````js